Strongest Stocks

 Ranked Lists of The Strongest Stocks

 To find some really strong stocks, look at the “Strength Rank %” column in The Valuator.
 The top 10% in strength have a rank of 90% or above, and since there are more than 1,000 stocks being tracked in The Valuator, it includes more than 100 that are in the top 10%.
-The “Home” page lists only a small sample of stocks with “Persistent Strength.”
+At the bottom of the Strength Rank column of The Valuator, we put the rank necessary for a stock to be among the top 75 out of more than 1,000.
+We do the same thing for 10-day momentum, % to C.G., 14-day RSI, and 14-day CCI.
+In addition, to the right of the Strength Rank column, we place a “” if the stock ranks in the top 75 for strength.
 To find a good entry point for those stocks, it can be helpful to review them with interval charts.
 For example, a twenty-day chart showing 1-hour intervals rather than day intervals reveals the smaller “pullbacks” more common with those stocks.
 On the other hand, some people simply look for attractive charts based on days rather than hours and “jump on board” using close stop losses.
 It is possible to get a 1-month return in some of these stocks that most people would be elated to see in a 1-year investment (sometimes, only a week will do it).
 Each stock tracked by The Valuator has a “Persistent Strength” percentile ranking, so you can quickly determine if a stock is in the top 25%, top 15%, or whatever.
 Our algorithm looks for “Persistent Strength.”
 To learn how this measurement can find stocks that are much more likely to keep climbing than those found by the RSI, read the following.

 What do we mean by “Strength” & “The Strongest” stocks?